mervynteo/visualize-geolocation/README.md

 Scaffolded out with Yeoman

 Tech stack:
-* Front End: AngularJS(Angular Google Maps module
+* Front End: AngularJS(Angular Google Maps module), Sass, and Bootstrap 3
-* Back End: Node.js, ExpressJS 4.0, and MongoDB (Mongoose)
+* Back End: AWS EC2(init daemon), Node.js, ExpressJS 4.0, MongoDB (Mongoose), and Mocha(should.js)

 CRUD functions available via RESTful API
 * Create new locations (Saves the current coordinates and user defined name)
 * Read locations.
 Both for a single one and all
 * Update locations.
 Can update the assigned name
 * Delete locations.
 Click the X on the image
+* All united tested

 REST nouns are defined as
 * /api/locations